UkDopham/NetworkProject/README.md

 Installation :
-No library should be download to run this program properly.
+No library should be download to run this program propery however we used the following libraries : email, smtplib, imaplib, socket, uuid, os, datetime,